imadmah/Java_fx-Goose-game/README.md

 # Java_fx-Goose-game
-This Project Was made as School project, it was my first Try on JavaFx and Desktop dev
+This Project Was made as School project, it was my first genuine Try on JavaFx and Desktop dev